And how every single one of us produces data worth a couple of hundred bucks

 Research Stream 1: Firm Value Creation Through Data

 Meire, Ballings and van der Poel (2017, p.
-27) assess the predictive value of data sourced from commercial data sellers, such as Facebook, and websites in terms of its ability to forecast the conversion of a prospect to an actual customer in a B2B setting.
+27) assess the predictive value of data sourced from commercial data sellers, and websites in terms of its ability to forecast the conversion of a prospect to an actual customer in a B2B setting.
 They find that Facebook data is most valuable.
 The table below shows the added monetary value of using data to convert prospects into actual customers.
 The baseline represents conversion without any data usage and commercial refers to bought data from specialized providers.
 The numbers refer to Coca Cola Inc. and were calculated based on one million customers.
 They reflect the improved response rate of prospects when using data to identify them as such.
 Thus, the monetary added value of each dataset is several billions for the example of Coca Cola Refreshments USA (Meire et al. 2017, p.
 32, 34).

 In conclusion, measuring the value of data can be extremely complex because “data value is determined by many, rather than one, attribute[s]” and “by the complex interaction of multiple factors” (Yu and Zhang 2017, p.
 2).